 - Multiple payloads: Payloads that have successfully been delivered using our investigational novel format nano-ADCs likeTargeted NanoSpheres (nADC/TNS) include irinotecan, doxorubicin and regulatory RNAs

-- Multiple cancer types: At least 75% of common cancers show dramatically improved survival in preclinical PDX mouse models when treated with NV103, our investigational lead nano-ADCs like Targeted Nanospheres (nADC/TNS)
+- Multiple cancer types: At least 75% of common cancers show dramatically improved survival in preclinical PDX mouse models when treated with NV103/NV105, our investigational lead nano-ADCs like Targeted Nanospheres (nADC/TNS)

-- Combination therapy: In preclinical development, NV103 has shown to be highly effective as a single agent.
-Because most successful anti-cancer therapies are multi-agent based, we believe that NV103 can be successfully used as part of a combination therapy.
+- Combination therapy: In preclinical development, NV103/NV105 has shown to be highly effective as a single agent.
+Because most successful anti-cancer therapies are multi-agent based, we believe that NV103/NV105 can be successfully used as part of a combination therapy.

 Two encapsulation versions

-NV103, our investigational lead drug candidate, utilizes the original aqueous interior nADC/TNS for active loading encapsulation of small molecules like irinotecan.
-In addition, a second-generation nADC/TNS has a solid cationic lipid interior to capture nucleic acids, with a similar shell to preserve desirable BBB penetration and bioavailability features of TNS.
+In addition, a second-generation nADC/TNS has a solid cationic lipid interior to capture nucleic acids, with a similar shell to preserve desirable blood-brain barrier (BBB) penetration and bioavailability features of nADC/TNS.

 Preclinical Development

-Overall, our novel platform technology promises to enables significant enhancement of the performance of therapeutic agents.
-For example, in preclinical studies, NV102 increases tumor-killing efficacy 10-12 fold in vitro, compared to untargeted HPLN loaded with Doxorubicin and almost 40 fold versus conventional Doxorubicin.
+Overall, our novel platform technology promises to significantly enhance the performance of therapeutic agents.
+For example, in preclinical studies, NV102 increases tumor-killing efficacy 10-12 fold in vitro compared to untargeted HPLN loaded with doxorubicin and almost 40 fold compared to conventional doxorubicin.